cyso/TonicDNS/README.markdown

 Quick Install Guide
 ===================

 This installation assumes you already have a working PowerDNS 2.9 or 3.0 installation.
+This guide also assumes that you use MySQL for both PowerDNS and the users/tokens for TonicDNS.
+For the relevant SQL table structures, see db/tables.sql.

 Clone the repo.